Charles River: Pre-colonial

 Long before European settlers named and shaped the Charles, Native Americans living in New England made the river a central part of their lives.
-At the time of European colonization in the early 1600s, settlements of Massachusett people were present along the river at Nonantum in current day Newton and Pigsgusset in current day Watertown.
+At the time of European colonization in the early 1600s, settlements of Massachusett people were present along the river at Nonantum in current-day Newton and Pigsgusset in current-day Watertown.

 Prior to the arrival of Puritan colonists in the 1620s, Captain John Smith of Jamestown explored and mapped the coast of New England, originally naming the Charles River the Massachusetts River, which he derived from the Massachusett people living in the region, not from their actual name for the river, Quinobequin.
-When Smith presented his map to King Charles I he suggested that the king should feel free to change any of the "barbarous names" for "English" ones.
-The king made many such changes, but only four survive today, one of which is the Charles River which Charles named for himself.
+When Smith presented his map to Prince Charles, future King Charles I, he suggested that the Prince should feel free to change any of the "barbarous names" for "English" ones.
+The Prince made many such changes, but only four survive today, one of which is the Charles River which Charles named for himself.

 The native name for the Charles River was Quinobequin, possibly meaning "meandering" in Massachusett from quinnuppe or "it turns."
 Other sources state this name was transferred from the Kennebec River in Maine to Cambridge by Prince Charles at the time he renamed this river in his name.
 Still another explanation is that Quinobequin was a descriptive term for any long body of water for Eastern Algonquin peoples, which European explorers and settlers interpreted as a local proper name.
 Examples include the Kennebec River ("long water place") and Kennebunk in Maine, the Quinebaug River ("long pond"), Quinapoxet River ("at the little long pond"), and Quinnipiac River ("long pond") in present-day Massachusetts, Connecticut, and New Hampshire.